-Please contact Customer Service if you have any questions about this plan.
+Please contact customer service if you have any questions about this plan.
 We are happy to answer your questions and hear any of your comments.

-On our website, students.lifewiseac.com/iship you can also:
+On our website at students.lifewiseac.com/uw/gaip you can also:

-- Learn more about your plan.
+- · Learn more about your plan

-- Find a healthcare provider near you.
+- · Find a healthcare provider near you

-- Look for information about many health topics.
+- · Look for information about many health topics